 In histopathology labs, a print on demand system is typically utilized to accommodate patient specific information that can only be obtained shortly before the label is printed—this limits the number of print technology options.
 We typically recommend thermal transfer printers in cases like these, since they are generally compact, user friendly and the technology itself is extremely durable in comparison to other on-demand options.

-To streamline the testing process, the slides will usually lay flat in carousel-like automated instruments.
+In an automated testing process, the slides will usually lay flat in carousel-like instruments.
 During their time in this instrument, the samples are exposed to a variety of reagents and stains.
 The stains that go onto the slide do so in a very controlled environment within the instrument, and in liquid form.